rvthak/Makefile-Maker/README.md

 9)    -org   |       -org           |      boolean     |     false (! -org NOT yet implemented !)
 10)   --help |       --help

++ Installation:
+1) Download zip and unzip or git clone
+2) In Terminal: cd into the project directory
+3) In Terminal: make install
+4) You will be asked your admin privileges password to complete the installation
+5) Delete the downloaded folder

 + Parameter description and functionality:
 1) (-n)		Set the name of the final executable